What To Pack For a Gorilla Trekking Safari

-Photography is an important component of your safari and thus make sure that you have your camera ready, charge your batteries very well and if necessary, carry extra batteries as you will need to take as many photographs in the one hour you will have with the gorillas.
+Photography is an essential component of your gorilla safari, and thus, make sure that you have your camera ready, charge your batteries very well.
+If necessary, carry extra batteries as you will need to take as many photographs in the one hour you will have with the gorillas.
 Please make sure that you switch off your flash while taking gorilla photographs.

 Pair of Binoculars

-Don’t forget that you are on safari and you want to have clear views of everything.
-Bwindi Impenetrable National park is home to over 350 birds, chimpanzees, black and white colubus monkeys among other primates, forest elephants and buffaloes so during your trek in search for the rare mountain gorillas, you will have a chance to spot some of the above.
+Don’t forget that you are on a safari and you want to have clear views of everything.
+Bwindi Impenetrable National park is home to over 350 birds, chimpanzees, black and white colobus monkeys, among other primates, forest elephants and buffaloes, so during your trek in search for the rare mountain gorillas, you will have a chance to spot some of the above.